U.S. launches small-scale immigration raids as families hide

 Mary Bauer at the Southern Poverty Law Center (SPLC) said there were no confirmed operations in large southern cities such as Atlanta.

-Nor were there reports of mass arrests from the American Immigration Council, which has lawyers on standby to help people taken to the country’s largest family detention center in Dilley, Texas.
+There were no reports of arrests from the American Immigration Council, which has lawyers on standby at the country’s largest family migrant detention center in Dilley, Texas.

 “Immigrants and immigrant communities all over the country are in hiding and people are living in these terrified, terrorized ways, because that is the point of this whole action, whether enforcement actions take place or not,” said Bauer, the SPLC’s deputy legal director.